vivr/vr1/src/notes/2023-11-18-eleventy-notes.md

 ### Directories and Files

-Add the following directories and files to the **root-directory/src** directory:
+Establish a main directory and subsequently include a subdirectory named _src_.
+Within the _root-directory/src_ directory, add the following directories and files:

 - \_data
   - meta.js